typewriter on white wood

 The Other Scarlet Letter

 A. A for abortion.
 This post is about abortion.
 So, if that is a topic that offends you or you feel strongly about, I’m telling you now: reading my personal opinion may ignite something inside of you.
-And to an
+And to an extent, I hope it does.
+But we’re all adults so

 The Other Scarlet Letter Keep Reading